newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-certification.md

 * Be 21 years old at a minimum
 * Have a bachelor’s degree from an accredited university
-* Have an appraiser’s License
+* Have an appraiser’s license
 * Complete 200 hours in an Appraiser Qualification Board-approved program
 * Complete 1,500 hours of relevant work experience in no less than 12 months

 ### Application Requirements

-* Have a criminal background check
+* A criminal background check
-* Pay any associated fees
+* Applicable fees paid

 > **Once completed you will have:**
 >